 In March 2024, Ninh Thuan Radio and Television Station continued to open a new program "Connecting Love" to replace the program "One Address Every Week".
 Although the program changed its name and presentation method, its purpose and meaning are still "a bridge" connecting units, businesses, volunteer groups and philanthropists to join hands to share and help the poor overcome difficulties and illnesses.
 After more than a year on air, the program "Connecting Love" has provided timely support and effective assistance to more than 30 difficult and sick circumstances, with an amount of nearly 1.5 billion VND.

 I always keep in mind: Charity programs are like a stream, how to keep that stream flowing continuously to help people, help life.
 Therefore, for over 10 years, I have tried to go to many rural areas, overcoming the sun and wind to learn and share difficulties with unfortunate lives.
-Thanks to transparency, clarity and working with all my heart, the charity programs that I am in charge of have spread more and more strongly to many organizations, businesses, volunteer groups and philanthropists, so that more and more people in difficult circumstances, poor patients, orphans have the opportunity to be examined and treated, to go to school.
+Thanks to transparency, clarity and working with all my heart, the charity programs that I am in charge of have increasingly spread to many organizations, businesses, volunteer groups and philanthropists, so that more and more people in difficult circumstances, poor patients, orphans have the opportunity to be examined and treated, and go to school.
 Seeing the bright smiles and even tears of happiness of the less fortunate when receiving sharing from the community, gives me more motivation to travel more, write more and vow to continue to be a "bridge" to contribute to spreading love to everyone.

 Autumn Dream